ShindouMihou/RoseDB/README.md

 ## Goal
 My primary goal/aim of this project is not to create the best database but a simple database that can get you up and running in literal mere seconds with little to no configuration at all.

-Not convinced, here is the procedure:
+Are you not convinced?
+Have a look at our no-configuration setup.
 1. Download the jar from Releases.
 2. Run the jar from a console: `java -jar RoseDB.jar`.
 3. Open the `config.json` and get the `Authorization` value.